Franklin Richards (character): Franklin Richards: Son of a Genius

 In the out-of-continuity humor series Franklin Richards: Son of a Genius, Franklin is portrayed as a Calvin-esque troublemaker who cannot resist "playing" with his father's inventions, with disastrous results.
-Franklin must then scramble to reverse the effects/clean up after the results of his "play", with the help of his long-suffering robot nanny H.E.R.B.I.E. (who essentially plays a Hobbes-esque role), or face punishment from his parents.
 The first twelve Son of a Genius one-shots were drawn by Chris Eliopoulos and co-written by Eliopoulos and Marc Sumerak.
-Since then, Eliopoulos has written the series solo.
+Since then, Eliopoulos wrote the series solo.